ankitpokhrel/jira-cli/README.md

 Even though not everything is available in the public API, things can be hacked around to port routine tasks to the CLI and avoid the UI as much as possible.

 This tool mostly focuses on issue search and navigation at the moment.
-However, it will include some daily operations like issue creation, updating a ticket status, and so on.
+However, it also includes features like issue creation, updating a ticket status, and so on.

-### Installation
+## Installation
 Install the runnable binary to your `$GOPATH/bin`.

 ```sh